-PhArmacoVIgilance Africa (PAVIA) is a consortium which has recently been funded by the European Developing countries Clinical Trials Partnership (EDCTP).
-The PAVIA project aims to strengthen pharmacovigilance (PV) in four African countries: Ethiopia, Nigeria, Swaziland and Tanzania.
+PhArmacoVIgilance Africa (PAVIA) is a consortium that has recently been funded by the European Developing countries Clinical Trials Partnership (EDCTP).
+The PAVIA project aims to strengthen pharmacovigilance (PV) in four African countries: Ethiopia, Nigeria, Swaziland, and Tanzania.
 To achieve this aim, collaborative support will be harnessed across several institutions in Europe and Africa.

 PAVIA will have its initial activities premised on the introduction of new drugs and treatment regimens for multidrug-resistant tuberculosis (MDR-TB) by the National Tuberculosis Programs (NTPs).
 PAVIA’s focus will include strengthening the processes of routine adverse event reporting in accordance with country policies that already exist (or which will be put in place or strengthened during the course of the PAVIA project).
 In addition, expert guidance will be provided on causality assessment, signal detection and training at the national and lower levels to support the linkage process between disease control programmes (notably the NTPs) and the National Regulatory Authorities/Pharmacovigilance Agencies.

 At the end of the project, PAVIA will deliver a blueprint for strengthening pharmacovigilance that can serve other Sub-Sahara African countries.